-On the South Fork's north coast, Sag Harbor has a strong maritime flavor that largely stems from its history as a whaling port.
-The first white settlers arrived in the late 1600s, learned a thing or two about whaling from the resident American Indians, and started sending out whaleboats in the mid-1700s.
+If you're familiar with the Hamptons’ upscale vibe, you'll soon realize that, though it's in the Hamptons, Sag Harbor is not quite as "Hampton-y" as its other destinations.
+On the South Fork's north coast, this historic hamlet has a strong maritime flavor that stems from its history as a whaling port.
+The first white settlers arrived in the late 1600s, learned a thing or two about whaling from the resident Native Americans, and started sending out whaleboats in the mid-1700s.
 By the time the industry hit its peak in the mid-1800s, Sag Harbor had become one of the world's busiest ports.

-Sag Harbor's centuries-old Main Street, lined with boutiques, galleries, and restaurants, leads to the wharf where tall ships from around the world would arrive.
-Today impressive sailboats and powerboats line the marina and bay.
-Thanks to careful preservation, much of Sag Harbor's 18th- and 19th-century architecture remains intact, including Greek-revival houses once owned by whaling captains.
-Also abundant are early-colonists' homes as well as Victorian houses built for wealthy industrialists.
+The centuries-old Main Street, lined with boutiques, galleries, and restaurants, leads to the wharf, which for centuries has served as the heart of the community.
+Once, tall ships from around the world would drop anchor here, but today it is impressive sailboats and powerboats that line the marina and bay, often including the mega-yacht of the Mayor of Margaritaville himself, Jimmy Buffet.
+Thanks to careful preservation, much of Sag Harbor's 18th- and 19th-century architecture remains intact, including Greek Revival houses once owned by whaling captains, early-colonists' homes, and Victorian houses built for wealthy industrialists.

 Start your visit down by the harbor at the windmill that houses the visitor center.
 The enthusiasm for their much-loved town of the volunteers here is truly infectious.